browserengineering/book/book/scheduling.md

 12-4 *Scheduling*.
-As more types of complex tasks end up on the event queue, there comes a greater need to carefully schedule them to ensure the rendering cadence is as close to 33ms as possible, and also to avoid task starvation.
+As more types of complex tasks end up on the event queue, there comes a greater need to carefully schedule them to ensure the rendering cadence is as close to 33 ms as possible, and also to avoid task starvation.
 Implement a task scheduler with a priority system that balances these two needs: prioritize rendering tasks and input handling, and deprioritize (but don't completely starve) tasks that